AlexWargon/EZS/README.md

 //add component
 entity.Add(new Health{ value = 100 });

-// check is entity has type of component entity.Has<Health>()
+//check is entity has type of component entity.Has<Health>()

-// get component
+//get component
 entity.Get<Health>()

 //remove component